Are Molecules Magical? Non-Stabilizerness in Molecular Bonding: Results and Discussion

 Let us define the extrinsic curvature of the binding energy curve as

 Let us denote by $\ell^\star$ the point of maximal extrinsic curvature of the binding energy curve $\ell^\star = \argmax_{\ell} \kappa(\ell)$.
+For comparison with a more traditional mean-field marker, one may also define the Coulson--Fischer point as the first interatomic distance at which the unrestricted Hartree--Fock solution becomes lower in energy than the restricted Hartree--Fock one, signaling the onset of spin-symmetry breaking at the mean-field level.
+In our STO-3G setup, this yields $\ell_\textsc{cf}\simeq 2.14$ Bohr, which lies noticeably to the left of our exact curvature point $\ell^\star \simeq 2.93$ Bohr \footnote{Interestingly, the same STO-3G scan places the inflection point of the exact FCI binding curve at $\ell_\mathrm{infl}\simeq 2.13$ Bohr, i.e.\ almost on top of $\ell_\textsc{cf}$.
+We do not investigate the near-coincidence between $\ell_\textsc{cf}$ and $\ell_\mathrm{infl}$ further here, since that would take us too far from the main topic of the paper.}.
+This estimate is also compatible with the classic H$_2$ Coulson--Fischer analysis, which placed the breakdown of the symmetric molecular-orbital picture near $R\simeq 2.27$ Bohr, and with modern unrestricted-Hartree--Fock discussions of the same symmetry-breaking regime in stretched H$_2$ \cite{coulson1949hf,hait2019cf}.
+The two quantities therefore capture related but distinct physical phenomena: the former marks the onset of mean-field symmetry breaking, whereas the latter identifies the point of maximal extrinsic curvature of the exact FCI binding curve.
 For each value of the interatomic distance $\ell$, we compute the fermionic Wigner function of the ground state and evaluate the magic proxies defined in the first Section of the paper.
 The reader will find in Fig.~\ref{fig:magic_vs_distance} the behavior of the stabilizer Renyi entropy $\mathcal S_2$ and the mana $\mathcal M$ as a function of the interatomic distance $\ell$.
+The corresponding numerical values at $\ell^\star$ are collected in Table~\ref{tab:magic_vs_distance}.